 Laser scanning

-In recent years, laser scanning has established itself as one of the standard procedures in many areas of engineering geodesy, examples of which include deformation analysis and 3D object detection.
-The task of the working group is to further develop the method as an overall process.
-The current research work therefore covers the entire spectrum from planning, hardware and platforms, interfaces and evaluation procedures through to final validation.
-In addition, laser scanning has established itself as one of the most common recording methods for multi-sensor systems, which is also a focus of the working group.
+cent years, laser scanning has become established as one of the standard procedures in many areas of engineering geodesy.
+Examples of this include, among other things, deformation analysis and 3D object detection.
+The work group's task is to further develop the procedure as an overall process.
+Therefore, the current research work covers the entire spectrum from planning, hardware and platforms, interfaces, evaluation procedures to final validation.
+In addition, laser scanning has established itself as one of the most common recording methods for multi-sensor systems, which is also a focus of study in the work group.

 This field of research is concerned with the further development of different kinematic multi-sensor systems that operate on land, in the air or on water.
 It is essential to research new methods for the reliable and precise calibration and synchronisation of the various sensors with each other, which form the basis for integer georeferencing in any environment.
 In connection with laser scanner-based multi-sensor systems and the resulting mass data, the focus is, among other things, on the development of efficient filter and equalisation approaches that can be individually adapted to the various application aspects.
 Thanks to unique laboratory equipment with high-precision sensors for referencing tasks, the developed approaches and systems can be directly analysed with regard to their quality.